Skip to main content

 Note that update procedure failure removes the current permanent secret entry.
 That means the next trial has to be done with "add permanent secret" (ppin -a -e HSM_USERNAME).

-Removing Permanent Secret
+Remove the Permanent Secret

 ppin -r -e HSM_USERNAME